socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 end
 ```

-This configuration sets up two queues: one for the Redis backend and one for the Inline backend.
+This configuration sets up two queues: one for the Redis queue and one for the Inline queue.

 ### Running A Server

-If you are using a backend that requires a server (e.g. Redis), you will need to run a server.
+If you are using a queue that requires a server (e.g. Redis), you will need to run a server.
 A simple server is provided `async-job-adapter-active_job-server`, which supports running a single queue.
 You can run this server with the following command:

 ``` bash
 $ bundle exec async-job-adapter-active_job-server